melissabreynolds/personalsite/cv.md

 _Secrets of Craft and Nature in Renaissance France: A Digital Critical Edition and English Translation of Bibliothèque nationale de France MS Fr.
 640_, [https://edition640.makingandknowing.org,](https://edition640.makingandknowing.org) launched February 6, 2020.
 	* Winner, 2021 Eugene S. Ferguson Prize, Society for the History of Technology

-### Invited Essays
-Co-author (with Hannah Frydman), “Introduction: Histories of Abortion Beyond Roe,” _Gender & History_ 36, no. 2 (Summer 2024): 289–294.
-Access the essay [here](http://doi.org/10.1111/1468-0424.12803).

-"How to Cure a Horse, or, the Difference Between the Knowledge of Experience and the Experience of Knowledge," _Historical Studies in the Natural Sciences_ 52, no. 4 (2022): 547–552.
-Access the essay [here](/HSNS5204_03_Reynolds.pdf).

 ### Works in Progress
 #### Peer-reviewed chapters